msobanjo/courseware/CONTRIBUTING.md

 ```

 Some modules will be very difficult to include a task because there might not be an easy way to implement what has been discussed in the module.
-To get around this quizzes, Google Form questionnaires and links to videos can be included as a task.
+To alleviate this, tasks can include quizzes, Google Form questionnaires and links to videos where needed.
 Quizzes can be made by using hidden drop downs for the answers.

 ## Review Process
 Modules will go through 2 sets of reviewing before being released into the main branch.

 The first review is for technical and implementation purposes, therefore they would be reviewed ideally by someone with some knowledge in the area:
-- Do the tasks work and are clear?
+- Are the tasks clear and solvable?
 - Are the statements and explained concepts correct throughout the module?
 - Does it serve its purpose well, as a piece of material for learning?
 - Does it make sense grammatically, are there any spelling errors etc.

-The second set of reviewing is more for grammatical purposes and general looks of the material:
+The second set of reviewing is more for grammatical purposes and general look of the material:
 - Any spelling mistakes.
-- Grammatical improvements to ensure it makes sense and for readability.
+- Grammatical improvements to ensure content is readable and makes sense.
-- Formatting improvements to improve readability, this could be things like heading sizes and line breaks.
+- Formatting improvements to improve readability - this could be things like heading sizes and line breaks.
 - Are acronyms expanded to avoid confusion?

 ## Weekly Process
-Internally a weekly process is being formed for this project which allows modules to be implemented on a weekly basis.
+A weekly process is being formed internally for this project to allow modules to be implemented on a weekly basis.
 This process only really concerns internal contributors of the project.

 ### Roles